aws/aws-iot-device-sdk-embedded-C/cbmc/proofs/IotMqtt_Disconnect/README.md

-This is a memory safety proof for IotMqtt_Disconnect.
+# Memory safety proof for IotMqtt_Disconnect

 This proof attains 86% code coverage.
 The following comments explain why the uncovered lines of code are unreachable code.